TeamRhino/rhino_proj/README.md

 # Technologies used
 We chose to implement this project using React with a Redux backend.
 This is because it is a very popular framework and some of us had some experience using it.

+# Login System
+We implemented the login system using a React + Redux tutorial provided by Jason Watmore which can be found here http://jasonwatmore.com/post/2017/09/16/react-redux-user-registration-and-login-tutorial-example#auth-header-js